klasserom1/dotfiles/README.md

 ## Requirements

-Make sure that git and stow are installed on your system.
+Make sure that Git, Stow and a [Nerd Font](https://www.nerdfonts.com/) are installed

 ### Git